nwk0112-collab/Agentic-Rag-Driver/README.md

 3.Merged Reranker: Combines traditional search scores with LLM-based "helpfulness" scores for superior ranking.

 ## 🎉 Update

+- [2025-09-12] 🚀 We released the code for listwise reranking using Gemini; it can be found at [./Retriever/rerank_listwise.py](./Retriever/rerank_listwise.py), and it achieved a score of 43.9 on BRIGHT.
 - [2025-09-05] 🚀 We released DIVER-Retriever-0.6B model at [ModelScope](https://modelscope.cn/models/AQ-MedAI/Diver-Retriever-0.6B) and [Hugging Face](https://huggingface.co/AQ-MedAI/Diver-Retriever-0.6B), which achieve 25.2 at BRIGHT.
 - [2025-08-28] 🚀 We released our DIVER-Retriever-4B model at [ModelScope](https://modelscope.cn/models/AQ-MedAI/Diver-Retriever-4B).
 - [2025-08-24] 🏆 We released our Diver V2, which reaches 45.8 on [Bright Leaderboard](https://brightbenchmark.github.io/).